plipp/java8-lambda-dojo/README.md

  - ensure you have a correctly configured IDE project (Java8)
  - read the book
  - find solutions

+Additional exercises can be found in package:

+ - `euler_99` with problems from [Project Euler](https://projecteuler.net/problems)

 ## Further Links